 50 Journaling Prompts for Clear Thinking

 Most journaling prompts you'll find online fall into two categories: too vague to be useful ("What are you grateful for?") or too therapeutic to feel practical ("Describe your inner child").
 This article takes a different approach.
+Prompted Journaling is one of the simplest journaling methods: instead of staring at a blank page, you use a specific question to direct your thinking.
+It is especially useful for beginners and for anyone who prefers structure over free-form writing.
+For a comparison with other methods like Morning Pages and Reflective Journaling, see the full overview in the journaling guide.

 The prompts below are designed to help you think more clearly, make better decisions, and learn from your experiences.
 They're not about manifestation or emotional catharsis.
 They're about using writing as a tool to organize your thoughts, identify patterns, and gain perspective on what's actually happening in your life.